 There are four parts to this recipe–crust, filling, crumble topping, and glaze.

-Crust: Use cold butter in the crust.
-It’s one of the few times that I will not recommend you to use room temperature butter.
+Crust: Use cold unsalted butter in the crust.
+It’s one of the few times I will not recommend using room-temperature butter.
 Using cold butter will give the crust that flakiness.

 Blueberries: I used (and prefer) fresh blueberries in this recipe.